EXCLUSIVE-Sinopec to review potential $16 bln U.S. gas deal with Cheniere - sources

 That could delay sign-off on a deal that would help Beijing meet ambitious targets it set for U.S. energy purchases in a Phase 1 trade agreement it signed with the United States on Wednesday.

-Sinopec and Texas-headquartered Cheniere had been expected to sign the 20-year deal once a trade truce was reached between Beijing and Washington.
+Sinopec, officially named China Petroleum & Chemical Corp 600028.SS, and Houston-based Cheniere had been expected to sign the 20-year deal once a trade truce was reached between Beijing and Washington.

-Sinopec declined to comment, while Cheniere did not respond to a request for comment.
+However, the LNG market has shifted since news of Sinopec and Cheniere's negotiations became public early last year.
+In the intervening period, the U.S.-China trade war sapped Chinese purchases of U.S. LNG, and several other gas suppliers, including Qatar, the lowest-cost producer, decided to build new export plants.

+That coming supply would add to an existing glut that has caused gas prices to collapse to their lowest levels in years and could keep them suppressed - giving Sinopec additional leverage with Cheniere.

 "(The deal) will be renegotiated... over delivery terms and price," said an industry executive with knowledge of the matter, who declined to be named as the matter is not public.
 "It may not be tough, but will take time."